Please read below for changes in 2018

 Typically prizes are given to 1st and 2nd place,

-The Upset prize will require a minimum 100-point rating difference, and will require a decisive result in the candidate game (draws will not qualify).
+The Upset prize will require a minimum 100-point rating difference, and will require a decisive result (draws will not qualify).
 If no upsets occur in a given tournament,

 prize will be rolled into the next month and will continue to be rolled forward until someone has an upset.
 Amounts are based on entries, unless otherwise stated.